fspdevs/VSF/README.md

 - Change the forms to dropdowns after you click the "forgot password" or "change password" button (popover material ui component)
 - Edit email button that creates a form dropdown
 - Title header
+- Think about other things a rep may need to see in their account page
+  - Password Management
+  -

 ### Admin Page